Polanco metro station: Landmarks

 In collaboration with the National Polytechnic Institute, authorities decorated the staircase connecting the platforms with the next level to resemble a piano.
 It has 54 steps divided into three sections, with two landings.
-The white steps are made of white marble, andthe black ones of black granite.
+The white steps are made of white marble, and the black ones of black granite.
 Each white step has a motion sensor that produces a key sound when activated, while black steps have two sensors allowing users to produce accidental notes.
 The inferior section produces low tones, and the upper part high tones.
 Laser sensors were installed instead of contact sensors to accommodate high ridership.
 Their service life is five years but can be extended with proper maintenance.
 The decoration, installed in 2014, was designed to promote physical stimulation among commuters.

 Inside the station's lobby, there are four cultural showcases.
 In 2017, Polanco was selected as a system's emblematic station in order to promote UNESCO's past and future programs in Mexico.